wasmerio/wasmer-python/README.md

    object file (`.so`, `.dylib`, or `.dll`), and is natively executed.

-Because `wasmer` does not embed compilers in its package, engines are headless, i.e. they can't compile WebAssembly module; they can only execute them.
+Because `wasmer` does not embed compilers in its package, engines are headless by default, i.e. they can't compile WebAssembly module; they can only execute them.
 Compilers live in their own standalone packages.

-Let's briefly introduce them:
+Let's briefly introduce the compilers:

 | Compiler package | Description | PyPi |
 |-|-|-|